|Interment Location||Visited||Sequence in Graves that I Visited|

 |Richmond, VA||July 13, 2005||27th President visited; 1st President Pro Tempore visited; 11th Vice President visited|

 The first U.S. vice president to ascend to the presidency due to a vacancy caused by death was John Tyler, who took over for the fatally-stricken William Henry Harrison in 1841.
 Tyler was not popular in many circles — while in the White House he was expelled from the political party he belonged to — but today his burial site is marked by a remarkable monument at Hollywood Cemetery in Richmond, Virginia.
 His grave, located in Presidents Circle, faces east toward the James River.
 James Monroe, the fifth president, is buried in the center of Presidents Circle.
 His Gothic memorial is roughly 30 feet behind Tyler’s shaft, shown here in 2005 when the iron was painted black instead of its current ivory color.
+The presidents are joined in their plots by first ladies Elizabeth Monroe and Julia Tyler.
+John Tyler’s first wife, Letitia, is interred elsewhere in Virginia.

 Major features of Tyler’s administration were the annexation of the Republic of Texas and his opposition to the reestablishment of the Bank of the United States, which had been shut down in 1832 by President Andrew Jackson’s veto powers.